-It’s not every day that you get to work on a set with a massive robot and actors in space suits walking around.
-During the production of the Netflix show “Lost in Space”, that’s exactly what DIT Chris Bolton experienced.
+It‘s not every day that you get to work on a set with a massive robot and actors in spacesuits walking around.
+That’s exactly what DIT Chris Bolton experienced during the production of the Netflix show “Lost in Space“.

-As main unit DIT, Chris visualized the defined look of the show on set already.
-He also made sure that the other units received the look information and camera specs required to ensure consistency across the shoot.
-In the following interview he shares some thoughts, and explains why for him as a Sci-Fi fan this production was particularly memorable.
+As main unit DIT, Chris visualized the defined look of the show immediately on set.
+He also made sure that the other units received the look information and camera specs required to achieve consistency across the shoot.
+In the following interview, he shares some thoughts and explains why this production was particularly memorable for him as a Sci-Fi fan.

 Hi Chris, nice to meet you and thanks for doing the interview with us!
 To start off, could you give us a quick introduction of yourself?